sevko/sevko.github.io/_posts/2014-10-01-prime-number-spirals.md

 # rendering the spirals

-I was introduced to prime number spirals about a year ago, by [a video](https://www.youtube.com/watch?v=iFuR97YcSLM) on the excellent [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A) channel.
+I was introduced to prime number spirals about a year ago, by [a video](https://www.youtube.com/watch?v=iFuR97YcSLM) on the excellent [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A).
 I immediately jumped into hacking together a Python script to render the spirals on my own, because it's both tremendously easy and very visually rewarding.
-I'll revisit the implementation, this time using Javascript and the HTML Canvas.
-I'm not going to show all of the necessary code (like HTML markup/CSS styles), but the zipped files are linked to at the end of the post.
+I'll revisit the implementation, this time in Javascript.
+I'm not going to show all of the necessary code (like HTML markup/CSS styles) in the interest of brevity, but the zipped files are linked to at the end of the post.

 ## canvas setup